 I like to use semi sweet chocolate chips but any kind of chocolate works well with this recipe.

-These soft chocolate chip cookies bake for a little less than 15 minutes and I suggest to pull them out of the oven when they are just turning golden brown on the edges.
+These soft, chewy chocolate chip cookies bake for a little less than 15 minutes and I suggest to pull them out of the oven when they are just turning golden brown on the edges.

-This is the secret to keeping these cookies as chewy as possible.
+This is the secret to keeping these chocolate chip cookies without brown sugar as chewy as possible.

 Because they do not have any brown sugar to retain moisture, you'll need to keep an eye on the bake time, as overbaking will yield a crispy cookie.